Tuesday, October 22, 2024

 Not long after becoming a believer things actually get harder for most believers.
 In some cases much harder.

-Because the greatest blessings God promises are spiritual, not circumstantial (no "bumps in the road,") financial (good money), or physical (good health).
+Because the greatest blessings God promises are spiritual, not circumstantial (He doesn't promise there will be no "bumps in the road,") financial (good money), or physical (good health).

 He seeks to wean us from the